DanielJohnHarty/DSTI_shazzam_for_clothes_image_processor/article_contribution.md

 Team three were responsible to deliver two main objectives:

-- generate recommendations
+- Generate recommendations
-- create an api to simplify the repetetive, technical tasks for all teams in the pipeline
+- Create an api to simplify the repetetive, technical tasks for all teams in the pipeline

 Let's talk through our path to delivering on each of these two objectives.